totalgood/dsdh/modules/L01/L01-script-intro to data science for digital health.md

 That history will help you understand present-day real world examples.
 And I think you'll see how the concrete examples help you anchor your understanding.
-For example, when I think of the correlation-causation fallacy, I can't help but think of Tyler Vigen's hilarious "disovery".
+For example, when I think of the correlation-causation fallacy, I can't help but think of Tyler Vigen's hilarious "discovery".
 He showed how per-capita consumption of cheese correlated almost perfectly with death by bed sheet entanglement.

 You will also find how important it is to practice the skills you learn and exercise critical thinking.